ecmwf-ifs/ifs-arpege-coding-standards/suites/sections/suite_construction.rst

 complexity of the application grows the use of tools and frameworks can help to manage the complexity and make the suite more maintainable.

 As ecFlow has been used at ECMWF for many years, several tools and frameworks are used in operations for building and managing various applications.
-For new developments, `pyflow <https://pyflow-workflow-generator.readthedocs.io/en/latest/content/introduction.html>`_ is the recommended framework to follow and it is the one that will be presented in this chapter.
+For new developments, :pyflow-docs:`pyflow <content/introduction.html>` is the recommended framework to follow and it is the one that will be presented in this chapter.
 `pyflow` provides an extensive documentation with many examples and best practices recommendations and it is, therefore, a good starting point for those not familiar with the framework.
 This document is not a replacement for the official documentation, but rather a summary of the key points to consider when